Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: A second dc programming formulation

-Since the solution set of $(P)$ is bounded, if we add the bound obtained in \Cref{thm:boundsofvars} into the problem $(P)$, the new problem should be equivalent to $(P)$.
-Thus, Let's denote the compact convex polyhedral set
+Since the solution set of $(P)$ is bounded, if we add the bound obtained in Theorem \ref{thm:boundsofvars} into the problem $(P)$, the resulting problem should be equivalent to $(P)$.
+Let us consider the compact convex polyhedral set